nunomtg/League-Post-Doc/README.md

 - [Riot Games API](https://developer.riotgames.com/) - Official API documentation for League of Legends.
 - [League Phd](https://leaguephd.com/en/stats/) - Statistical analysis of counter and synergy relationships between League of Legends champions.
--

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to our team at [email@example.com](mailto:email@example.com).
+If you have any questions, suggestions, or feedback, feel free to reach out to our team at ** TODO **.
 We would love to hear from you!

 Happy gaming and may your picks and bans lead you to victory!